Free and privacy-friendly web services

 How the service works

-- Each Matrix account is linked to a server called the homeserver.
+• Each Matrix account is linked to a server called a homeserver.

-- The web client gives access to your conversations, history and spaces from the browser.
+• The web client gives you access to conversations, history and spaces directly from the browser.

-- End-to-end encryption depends on the specific rooms and conversations and should not be considered automatic in all cases.
+• End-to-end encryption depends on the relevant rooms and conversations and should not be treated as automatic in every case.

 Use cases